-What is Inbound Recruitment?
-Why is it Effective?
+What Is Inbound Recruitment?
+Why Is It Effective?

 Notebook page brainstorming ideas and taking notes on "Inbound Marketing"